-Here is the list of the 10 super foods every woman should include in their diet plus their advantages for good health and wellness.
-Most of the health challenges facing women today can be combated and be overcome by consuming food items rich in some essential nutrients and vitamins such as the ones mentioned as follows;
+Here is the list of the 10 super foods every woman should include in their diet plus their advantages for good health and wellness, especially fertility health.
+Most of the health challenges facing women today can be combated and be overcome by consuming food items rich in some essential nutrients and vitamins such as the ones mentioned below;

 Calcium is all about building strong bones.
 It’s really important as women age.
 Dairy products, calcium-fortified drinks such as soy milk, and fortified juice are good sources.
 Women who are under 50, pregnant, or nursing should get 1,000 milligrams a day.
 Women over 50 need 1,200 milligrams a day.
 That equals three servings of low-fat, plain yogurt or nonfat milk.

 Iron helps get oxygen to cells.
 Too little iron leads to anaemia, which can make you feel tired.
 Good sources include lean beef, turkey, and chicken, as well as beans and fortified cereals.
 Here are some ways to get the iron you need;

 Women 19-50: 18 mg/day = 3/4 cup 100% fortified cereal

 Women 50+: 8 mg/day = 1 cup soybeans

 Pregnant women: 27 mg/day = 3/4 cup fortified cereal + 1 cup soybeans + 1/2 cup spinach